katehee/2020_data_bootcamp/README.md

 ### Goal
 Research on seaweed snack overseas market demands and draw strong marketing strategies with data.
 ### Result
-- Won 'Minister of Science and ICT's commendation'
+- Won 'Minister of Science and ICT's commendation' in Korea
 - 1st place in a data science project contest where over 600 undergraduates participated in.